-Eagerly we stare at the winding road and the fields around us with occasional houses, rushing to the exit at the sight of a sidewalk and a restaurant sign.
-Road signs have been pointing to the UNESCO-designated Vergina Archaeological Site for at least two kilometres now, and we are keen to get off the bus in order to visit the Makedonian royal tombs.
+Eagerly we stare at the winding road and the fields around us with occasional houses.
+Road signs have been pointing to the UNESCO-designated tomb of Philipp II for at least two kilometres now, and we are keen to get off the bus in order to visit the Makedonian royal tombs.
 Alexander the Great must have been here before us we think.
-But, "Not yet, not yet", the bus driver and several locals in the bus hold us back.
-Finally, at a deserted road corner seemingly in the middle of nowhere, we are allowed to get off the bus.
-"This way up to the royal tomb!"
+But, “Not yet, not yet”, the bus driver and several locals in the bus hold us back.
+Finally, at a deserted road corner seemingly in the middle of nowhere, the driver stops: “This way up to the royal tomb!”

 Indeed, it is only 50 metres or so to the entrance of an inconspicuous garden with a ticket office.
 Inside the gate, there is only a large green hill with a ramp leading down into it as in an underground car park.
 We haven’t seen any tourists yet – the parking and souvenir stalls are on the opposite site of this road, it turns out later.